iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

 Required files are to be specified in the input `samplesheet_example_files.csv`.
 Each row in the samplesheet has four
 columns:

+- condition: name of the condition (e.g Control)
-- sample: name of the sample
+- sample: name of the sample for logs (e.g control_replicate1)
 - bam: BAM input file for the sample
 - bai: BAI index file for sample's bam input
-- bed: gene model file in bed format.
-Can be obtained from [UCSC table browser](http://genome.ucsc.edu/cgi-bin/hgTables?hgsid=1133780495_lZCAEdlwBd7HbE03thrN4Tsi6lSF&clade=mammal&org=Mouse&db=mm10&hgta_group=genes&hgta_track=wgEncodeGencodeVM18&hgta_table=0&hgta_regionType=genome&position=chr12%3A56%2C694%2C976-56%2C714%2C605&hgta_outputType=bed&hgta_outFileName=)

 Each row in the samplesheet has the files needed for each sample file.
 When run_differential is set to false, at least one row is required to be provided.
-When run_differential is set to true, at least two rows (i.e. two conditions) are required to be provided.
+When run_differential is set to true, at least two rows (i.e. two distinct conditions) are required to be provided.

+It is important to name samples of the same condition with the exact condition name under the condition column in the samplesheet since samples are grouped per condition to be processed.

 ## Output & post-processing
 Each APAtrap run results in files of the outputs of the challenges located under APAtrap/results/apatrap/challenges_outputs folder.